Tracy Barlow: Departure (2007)

-Coronation Street broadcast an episode on 25 March 2007, which only featured Ford and Kirkbride who played Tracy's mother Deirdre, this was the first episode to feature only two actors since Kevin Kennedy and Sarah Lancashire who played Curly and Raquel Watts in 2000.
+Coronation Street broadcast an episode on March 25, 2007, which only featured Ford and Kirkbride who played Tracy's mother Deirdre, this was the first episode to feature only two actors since Kevin Kennedy and Sarah Lancashire who played Curly and Raquel Watts in 2000.
 The episode saw Tracy confess all to Deirdre.
-Speaking of the episode, Ford said: "Deirdre’s been asking questions and Tracy knows she’s onto her.
-Also Tracy’s feeling the pressure and she needs to confide in someone after keeping it to herself for so long.
-It’s all too much, so when the big confrontation comes Tracy lets go and confesses to Deirdre that she murdered Charlie in cold blood.
+Speaking of the episode, Ford said: "Deirdre's been asking questions and Tracy knows she's onto her.
+Also Tracy's feeling the pressure and she needs to confide in someone after keeping it to herself for so long.
+It's all too much, so when the big confrontation comes Tracy lets go and confesses to Deirdre that she murdered Charlie in cold blood.
 She feels like she wants to take the weight off her.
-For months she’s been carrying round this big secret and she needs to offload it, especially now Deirdre’s sniffing around.
-Also, Deirdre intimates that she would lie for her so Tracy’s quite confident that she can freely offload."
-Ford added: "She forces her word that she won’t tell anyone and that she’ll back her in court, but Deirdre’s wavering.
-She’s appalled and wants Tracy to come clean, but she’s also her child, her own flesh and blood, so it’s hard to consider giving her up.
+For months she's been carrying round this big secret and she needs to offload it, especially now Deirdre's sniffing around.
+Also, Deirdre intimates that she would lie for her so Tracy's quite confident that she can freely offload."
+Ford added: "She forces her word that she won't tell anyone and that she'll back her in court, but Deirdre's wavering.
+She's appalled and wants Tracy to come clean, but she's also her child, her own flesh and blood, so it's hard to consider giving her up.
 Tracy expects that as her mum Deirdre will stick by her whatever.
 It was amazing to be able to do an entire episode just with the two of us.
 I love working with Anne and this was a fantastic opportunity to explore the relationship between the two of them."
-Tracy's trial aired in March 2007 and the jury delivered the "guilty" verdict, resulting in Tracy being sentenced to life imprisonment.
+Tracy's trial aired in March 2007 and the jury delivered the "guilty" verdict, resulting in Tracy being sentenced to life imprisoned.
 Ford's final episode as Tracy was broadcast on 8 April 2007.

-When asked by itv.com in 2013 whether Tracy would ever be driven to kill again, Ford replied: "I don't think she ever wants to go back to prison, she absolutely hated it, so for that reason no. Also I think she was in such a dark place when she was with Charlie, I don't think she just killed him for the sake of it, she'd gone a bit mental because he was playing games with her head."
+When asked by itv.com in 2013 whether Tracy would ever be driven to kill again, Ford replied: "I don't think she ever wants to go back to prison, she absolutely hated it, so for that reason, no. Also I think she was in such a dark place when she was with Charlie, I don't think she just killed him for the sake of it, she'd gone a bit mental because he was playing games with her head."